-RESOLUTION NO. 6616
+RESOLUTION NO. 6723

-AUTHORIZING AN AGREEMENT WITH THE CITY OF PORTLAND'S BUREAU OF HOUSING AND COMMUNITY DEVELOPMENT TO PRODUCE HOUSING PROJECTS AND PROGRAMS FOR FY 2008-09 WITH FEDERAL AND CITY FUNDS
+AUTHORIZING A SUBRECIPIENT CONTRACT WITH THE PORTLAND HOUSING BUREAU TO PRODUCE HOUSING PROJECTS AND PROGRAMS FOR FY 2009-10 WITH APPROXIMATELY \$6,288,324 IN FEDERAL AND CITY FUNDS

-- WHEREAS, the City of Portland, through the Bureau of Housing and Community Development (BHCD), has available to it funds from the Federal Department of Housing and Urban Development (HUD) for use as authorized under the HUD regulations for Community Development Block Grants (CDBG) and the HOME Investment Partnership Program; - WHEREAS, BHCD also makes available additional federal and city funds for the purpose of developing affordable housing for low and moderate income households, including the Housing Opportunities for Persons with AIDS, and general funds; - WHEREAS, BHCD has previously contracted with PDC to provide various services related to the funding and monitoring of housing projects and activities, and PDC is capable and willing to continue performing these services; - WHEREAS, the City Council is expected to continue this long standing partnership by authorizing the attached Agreement between the City of Portland and PDC for approximately \$11,339,622; and - WHEREAS, these city and federal funds have been budgeted in the FY 2008-09 PDC budget. - NOW, THEREFORE, BE IT RESOLVED that the Executive Director is hereby authorized to enter into an agreement with the City of Portland to produce housing projects and programs, implementing activities under the city and federal funds, including CDBG and HOME programs, for approximately \$11,339,622 in a form substantially similar to the agreement attached as Exhibit A; - BE IT FURTHER RESOLVED this Agreement shall be in effect for the fiscal year period starting July 1, 2008, and ending June 30, 2009; - BE IT FURTHER RESOLVED any budget adjustments necessitated by this Agreement shall be processed as part of the budget amendment process;
+WHEREAS, the City of Portland, through the Portland Housing Bureau (PHB formerly known as the Bureau of Housing and Community Development-BHCD), has available to it funds from the Federal Department of Housing and Urban Development (HUD) for use as authorized under the HUD regulations for Community Development Block Grants (CDBG) and the HOME Investment Partnership Program;

+WHEREAS, PHB also makes available additional federal and city funds for the purpose of developing affordable housing for low and moderate income households, including the Housing Opportunities for Persons with AIDS, and general funds;

+WHEREAS, as part of the CDBG program, the City has previously contracted with the PDC for projects and activities, and the Commission is capable and willing to perform services for the CDBG program;

+WHEREAS, PHB has previously contracted with PDC to provide various services related to the funding and monitoring of housing projects and activities, and PDC is capable and willing to continue performing these services; and

+WHEREAS, the City Council is expected to continue this long standing partnership by authorizing the attached Agreement between the City of Portland and PDC for approximately \$6,288,324; and

+WHEREAS, funds from this agreement have been included in the FY 2009-10 PDC budget.

+NOW, THEREFORE, BE IT RESOLVED that the Executive Director is hereby authorized to enter into an agreement with the City of Portland to produce housing projects and programs, implementing activities under the city and federal funds, including CDBG and HOME programs, for approximately \$6,288,324 in a form substantially similar to the Agreement attached as Exhibit A;

+BE IT FURTHER RESOLVED that this Agreement shall be in effect for the fiscal year period starting July 1, 2009, and ending June 30, 2010;

+BE IT FURTHER RESOLVED that any budget adjustments necessitated by this Agreement shall be processed as part of the budget amendment process;

-BE IT FURTHER RESOLVED that the Executive Director is authorized to amend the Agreement if necessary to give effect to any budget adjustments or if those amendments relate to procedural or administrative processes; and
+BE IT FURTHER RESOLVED that the Executive Director is authorized to amend or revise the Agreement if necessary to give effect to any budget adjustments or if those amendments relate to procedural or administrative processes; and

-BE IT FURTHER RESOLVED this Resolution shall become effective immediately upon its adoption.
+BE IT FURTHER RESOLVED that this resolution shall become effective immediately upon its adoption.